AbishuaPaulSam/Sales-Data-Insights/README.md

 # Sales Data Analysis

-In this project we have done a Sales Data Analysis and built a Dashboard to help a Business get a picture of their sales performance and understand their customers.
+In this project I have done a Sales Data Analysis and built a Dashboard to help a Business get a picture of their sales performance and understand their customers.

 ## Project Goal

-1) To help a business track the Sales of their products
-2) To help them get insights about their business in various regions.
+1) The goal of this project is to help a business track the sales of their products and help them get insights about their business and customers in various regions.
 2) To build a dashboard to
     * Track revenue numbers and Trends.
     * Track revenue breakdown by regions, products and markets.